dicchyantgurung/Identifying_Opportunities_To_Improve_Roadway_Safety_In_Chicago/README.md

 ![Street_map](https://github.com/dicchyantgurung/Indentifying_Opportunities_To_Improve_Roadway_Safety_In_Chicago/blob/main/Images/street_map.png)

 From the map above you can see there is a high density of car crashes in the downtown area of Chicago.
-It is also mostly red, which means that most of the crashes in that area are caused due to intent or driver error.
-However, we can also see blue plots spread all across the map, which suggests that there are good amount of crashes that are caused unintentionally or have an opportunity for improvement.
-Let's dive into EDA 2 and 3 to investigate this.
+It is also mostly blue, which means that most of the crashes in the area led to an injury and damage over $1,500.
+The rest of the colors are also spread all across the map, which suggests that accidents are prone all across the city.
+The one distinction we can make here is that the markers create bold lines in the major roadways depicting higher risk in those roads.

-In summary,

-* Intentional car crashes concentrated in the Downtown area.
-* Even distribution of Intentional and Unintentional car crashes across the city.

 --------------------------------------------------------------------------------------------------------